Re:SET Concert Series

-The Re:SET Concert Series is a traveling series of outdoor concerts in the United States, launched in 2023.
-The inaugural edition will be headlined by LCD Soundsystem, boygenius, and Steve Lacy.
+The Re:SET Concert Series is an outdoor concert series in the United States, launched in 2023.
+The inaugural edition was headlined by LCD Soundsystem, boygenius, and Steve Lacy.

 History

 On January 31, 2023, AEG (Anschutz Entertainment Group) Presents announced the inaugural Re:SET Concert Series.
 Along with the announcement, it was revealed that each headliner curated the lineup specific to their headlining days.
-The groups will rotate between three cities in a surrounding area before moving to the next group of cities.
-The groups will share one stage, receiving headlining set times, and no sets will conflict.
+Each weekend, the acts rotated between three cities in a surrounding area before moving to the next group of cities.
+The acts shared one stage, receiving headlining set times, and no sets conflicted.